Silvernoon/AHA-WAM/README.md

 - [x] ODE-distillation code for AHA-WAM-Flash acceleration.
 - [x] Real-robot deployment examples, including server-client execution and asynchronous dual-stream inference.
 - [x] RoboTwin-trained checkpoints for AHA-WAM and AHA-WAM-Flash.
-- [x] RoboCOIN-pretrained checkpoints for easier real-robot adaptation, including Fast-WAM and AHA-WAM.
+- [] RoboCOIN-pretrained checkpoints for easier real-robot adaptation, including Fast-WAM and AHA-WAM.
+(Fast-WAM to be updated)

 <a id="repository-layout"></a>